Your AI-Generated Employee Handbook May Be Your Biggest Legal Liability

-By: Philip Giorlando Artificial intelligence tools have become genuinely useful for many business functions — drafting routine correspondence, summarizing documents, organizing information.
+By: Philip Giorlando Artificial intelligence tools have become genuinely useful for many business functions, such as drafting basic correspondence, summarizing documents, and organizing information.
 It's natural that business owners have started turning to these same tools to generate employee handbooks and workplace policies.
-The appeal is obvious: fast, cheap, and reasonably polished output.
-The problem is that … Continue reading Your AI-Generated Employee Handbook May Be Your Biggest Legal Liability
+The appeal is obvious: AI is fast, cheap, and creates reasonably polished … Continue reading Your AI-Generated Employee Handbook May Be Your Biggest Legal Liability

 Navigating PUMP Act for Employers